VA Loan with Bad Credit – Scores 500-620

 What is the lowest credit score for a VA loan?

-There are no credit score minimums set by the VA but the lowest score being accepted in the industry right now is 500.
+There are no credit score minimums set by the VA but the lowest score that we accept right now is 500.

 Why do veterans have poor credit?